-Immunostimulatory CpG oligonucleotides (ODN) show promise as immune adjuvants, anti-allergens, and immunoprotective agents.
-Increasing the bioavailability and duration of action of CpG ODN should improve their therapeutic utility.
-This invention claims use of Sterically Stabilized Cationic Liposomes (SSCL) to deliver CpG ODNs.
-In addition to use of SSCL to deliver CpG ODNs, SSCL-CpG compositions are also claimed in the patent application.
-The claimed SSCL comprise three distinct phospholipid elements, DC-CHOL (which increases liposome membrane stability while improving the uptake and encapsulation of DNA), DOPE (a pH-sensitive neutral lipid that improves the cytosolic delivery of CpG ODNs following internalization), and PEG-PE (which stabilizes the liposome and also facilitates cellular uptake).
+Immunostimulatory 5'—C—phosphate—G—3' (CpG) oligonucleotides (ODN) show promise as immune adjuvants, anti-allergens, and immunoprotective agents.
+Increasing the bioavailability and duration of action of CpG ODN can improve their therapeutic utility.
+With this goal in mind, FDA researchers encapsulated ODN in Sterically Stabilized Cationic Liposomes (SSCL) to provide protection from serum nucleases while facilitating uptake by B cells, dendritic cells, and macrophages.
+The SSCL comprise three distinct phospholipid elements, DC-CHOL (which increases liposome membrane stability while improving the uptake and encapsulation of DNA), DOPE (a pH-sensitive neutral lipid that improves the cytosolic delivery of CpG ODNs following internalization), and PEG-PE (which stabilizes the liposome and facilitates cellular uptake).

 Gursel I et al., "Sterically stabilized cationic liposomes improve the uptake and immunostimulatory activity of cpg oligonucleotides," J. Immunol.
 2001 Sep 15;167(6):3324-8.
+PMID 11544321

 FDA Technology Transfer Program